 - Running surfaces; and

 If you have a prolapse your pelvic floor support already has some level of dysfunction.
 The combination of repeated downward pelvic pressure and a lack of pelvic floor support can contribute to prolapse worsening.

 Running is a high impact exercise.
 The impact and pressure associated with body weight landing on a hard surface is transferred down through the pelvic floor and lower limbs to the ground.
 When repeated over time, the impact of running repeatedly forces the pelvic floor (and prolapse) downwards.
 When strain is placed upon the pelvic floor, the pelvic floor muscles and tissues stretch and weaken especially if the pelvic floor lacks the strength to withstand this strain.
 Individuals with prolapse usually have pre-existing pelvic floor dysfunction, so that they lack the capacity to withstand the pressure of high impact exercises like running.

 Tips to Protect Your Pelvic Floor With Running

-This information is not provided to condone nor encourage individuals with prolapse towards running.
-It recognises that some committed runners will continue to run despite having a prolapse and advice to the contrary.
-This information is provided to assist individuals lessen the impact of running on the pelvic floor.
+This information is not provided to condone nor encourage running with prolapse problems or after prolapse surgery.
+Rather it recognises that some committed runners will continue to run despite having a prolapse and advice to the contrary.
+This information is provided to help lessen the impact of running on the pelvic floor.